Torann/lyften.com/source/projects/laravel-repository/_doc/index.md

 $ php artisan vendor:publish --provider="Torann\LaravelRepository\RepositoryServiceProvider" --tag=config
 ```

-A configuration file will be publish to `config/repositories.php`.
+A configuration file will be published to `config/repositories.php`.